sajwankit/amex/README.md

 Our feature engineering is performed using **[RAPIDS](https://rapids.ai/ "RAPIDS")** on the GPU to create new features quickly.

 #### TRAINING LOGS
 We use a centralised logging mechanism for whole project using **python logging module**.
-One of the xgboost model training for 3 folds of data can be found at:
+One of the logs for xgboost model training (3 Folds) can be found at:
 **https://github.com/sajwankit/amex/logs/train_4July2022.log**